Garmundo/Extended-unit-arsenal/README.md

-(if you want to play around with the units in sandbox I recommend downloading infinitodustry and using the overjector because capital ship production time is SLOW)
+(if you want to play around with the units in sandbox I recommend increasing unit production speed in custom settings or downloading infinitodustry and using the overjector because capital ship production time is SLOW)